Pharmaceutical Sciences

 Dissemination of free modeling and simulation tools to help educate the next generation of pharmaceutical scientists and medicinal chemists and to facilitate the development of drugs neglected by the pharmaceutical industry

-Schwendeman, Anna , PhD
+Schwendeman, Anna, PhD

-Larry and Ann Hsu Professor, Professor of Pharmaceutical Sciences and Chair, Department of Pharmaceutical Sciences, College of Pharmacy
+Professor of Pharmaceutical Sciences, College of Pharmacy

 Research Topics